RNA-FRETools/MASH-FRET/docs/output-files/mash-mash-project.md

 ## Compatibility

-MASH project files are MATLAB binary files and can be imported in MATLAB's workspace by simply drag-and-dropping the file, or by typing in MATLAB's command window:
+MASH project files are MATLAB binary files and can be imported in MATLAB's workspace by typing in MATLAB's command window:

 ```matlab
 load('datafolder\project-file.mash','-mat');